chhavi25160/HELLO-GIT/README.md

 # HELLO-GIT
-This is my first git repository
+This is my first git repository.
+Author - Chhavi Gupta